jpegzilla/emerald/readme.md

 - [ ] sharing color combinations through url params (easy enough)
 - [ ] full palette generation and randomization (a feature that coolors has)
 - [ ] preview extra shades of current colors
+- [ ] drag / drop to move pigments around in a palette
 - [ ] refactoring my *filthy, nasty* scss
 - [ ] settings (exclude certain color ranges, change randomization parameters...?)
-- [ ] show approximate css color name even if the css color isn't *exactly* the same (this is what I'm having trouble with, but sort of works)
+- [x] show approximate css color name even if the css color isn't *exactly* the same (this is what I'm having trouble with, but sort of works)

-**AND *DEAR GOD* IF YOU KNOW HOW TO REPLACE A COLOR WITH A NEAREST MATCH FROM A GIVEN SET, *PLEASE* ENLIGHTEN ME.
-I have no clue what I'm doing with the "display closest color match" feature.**